necrophonic/talks/README.md

 - [Zero to Gopher](zero-to-gopher) - A quick introduction to the world of the Go programming language
 - [APIS are Magic](apis-are-magic) - A live coding demo of creating a basic API microservice in Go
 - [Vendoring in Go](vendoring-in-go) - A run through of vendoring and Go and the `dep` tool (since replaced by `go modules`)
+- [Who Goes There](who-goes-there) - Writing a serverless github auditor

 ## How to use